Frequently Asked Questions (FAQs)

 When people are signed in as members, the following information is displayed in search results (as provided by you when completing your profile):

 - Town and County

 - Whether you are a smoker or non-smoker

 - Whether you are an Adult or Child (determined by your Date of Birth).

 Only your first name and town are available to non-members when they search for listings on the website.

-Support Finder is owned and managed by Surrey Independent Living Council (SILC).
+Support Finder is owned and managed by Surrey Independent Living Charity (SILC).
 Although all the communications we send out are from Support Finder, it is still the knowledgeable and experienced SILC staff that you’re communicating with.

 What do I do if I have a further question?

 If you have a question that hasn’t been answered above please Contact Us and we will be happy to help you.